 If you feel like treating yourself, the Inbal Hotel has one of the most delicious breakfast buffets I’ve ever eaten, with a great vegan selection.
 There’s also a really nice gym and spa which I made use of while I was staying there to try and burn off all the deep fried falafel I was feasting on.
 It’s close to the Old Town and all the major attractions, so you don’t have far to walk to check out the sights.

+Check out more things to do in Jerusalem here!
 Have you been to Israel?
 Is Jerusalem also on your bucket list?
 I could easily have stayed longer than a week, and there was so much to see and do.
 Anything you think I missed if I ever make it back there, or to a different city?